Subaccount Users and Groups

 Local Groups Are Used for SSO User Authorization

 Even for sites that use SSO to authenticate their users and grant ChaosSearch access, locally defined groups in ChaosSearch are required to specify the various permissions and authorizations for users.
-The SSO users are typically granted access to (or revoked from) the group names at their SSO site to manage permissions.
+The SSO users are typically granted access to (or revoked from) the group names at their SSO site.

 Subaccount users can be associated with one or more groups to grant that user the set of permissions associated with the groups.
-The subaccounts and groups also support the SSO authorization features.
-A sample Accounts > Groups page follows:
+A sample Accounts > Groups page follows with the default group and a user-created group called viz_user:

 About the default Group

-The default group starts with administrative-level permissions, which are well suited to initial trials of ChaosSearch but not typically the permissions that customers would assign to new or auto-provisioned users in production environments.
+The default group starts with administrative-level permissions, which are useful during the limited access initial trials of ChaosSearch but not typically the permissions that customers would assign to new or auto-provisioned users in production environments.